Quick Take

 Maltipoo (Poodle x Maltese Mix)

-The Maltipoo is an extremely popular breed that has the best qualities of both Poodles and Malteses.
+The Maltipoo is an extremely popular breed that has the best qualities of both Poodles and Maltese dogs.
 They are gentle, playful, and extremely intelligent.
-They make great companions for anyone looking for a best friend!
-The average Maltipoo weighs between 5 to 20 pounds making them a great small-sized dog.
-Not only will they make great pets, but they shed very little to none, so they can be a great option if fur irritates you!
+They make great companions for anyone looking for a best friend.
+The average Maltipoo weighs between 5 and 20 pounds, making them a great small-sized dog.
+Not only will they make great pets, but they shed very little or not at all, so they can be a great option if pet fur irritates you.

 Malchi (Chihuahua x Maltese Mix)

 The Malchi is a small breed that is gentle, affectionate, and playful.
-Even though these adorable dogs are small, they have big personalities, so be prepared to spoil them!
+Even though these adorable dogs are small, they have big personalities, so be prepared to spoil them.
 The Malchi can become quite protective or aggressive if not socialized and would do great in a home that is quiet and slower-paced.
-The average Malchi weighs between 5 to 12 pounds – small enough to carry around everywhere – a proper purse dog!
+The average Malchi weighs between 5 and 12 pounds — small enough to carry around everywhere — a proper purse dog.

 Malshi (Shih Tzu x Maltese Mix)

 The Malshi is a designer breed of dog that is cuddly, energetic, and affectionate.
-These dogs love attention and get on with everything and everyone if socialized properly.
-These dogs average around 10 inches tall and weigh between 6 and 12 pounds.
+These dogs love attention and get along with everyone and everything if socialized properly.
+Malshis typically stand between 6 and 14 inches tall and weigh between 5 and 12 pounds.
 Even though the Malshi is small, these dogs can be quite noisy, so they may not be great for apartment living.

 Morkie (Yorkshire Terrier x Maltese Mix)

 Morkies are small, energetic, and attention-seeking.
-These little dogs are great for small or single-person households!
-The Morkie averages between 7 to 13 pounds in weight when fully grown and between 4 to 8 inches in height at the shoulder.
-Even though the Morkie is small, they can be very stubborn due to the Yorkshire Terrier in them!
+These little dogs are great for small or single-person households.
+The Morkie typically weighs between 4 and 8 pounds when fully grown and stands between 6 and 9 inches in height at the shoulder.
+Even though the Morkie is small, they can be very stubborn due to the Yorkshire Terrier in them.
 However, these dogs also make great watchdogs and are extremely loyal.

 Here are some other types of Maltese mixes: